Introduction

 provincial government and had other, similar jobs.

-Among my career jobs, I've worked as a journalist, editor, corporate communications officer,
+Among my career jobs, I've worked as a journalist, editor, corporate communications officer, photographer, computer typesetter, desktop publisher, illustrator,

 Web site creator, graphic artist, graphic designer and fine artist in